BrianPollar/open-stock/packages/stock-counter-server/README.md

-# stock-counter-server
+# @open-stock/stock-counter-server

 A robust inventory management library for Nodejs with user state management.
-This only works with (https://github.com/BrianPollar/stock-counter-client) the server library.
+This only works with (https://github.com/BrianPollar/@open-stock/stock-counter-client) the server library and (https://github.com/BrianPollar/pesapal3) thhe payment library.

+For this to work also @open-stock/stock-auth-server must be installed and initialised.

 ## Features